-Living with the Land is located in the Future World portion of Epcot.
-It is my personal favorite attraction at Walt Disney World, and I’m excited to share a little more about it with you.
+Living with the Land is located in the Land Pavilion at Epcot.
+It is my favorite attraction at Walt Disney World, and I’m excited to share a little more about it with you.

 In a nutshell, Living with the Land is a slow-moving boat ride that travels through two different areas.
-The first portion is admittedly a little dated, but the second portion kind of blows you away.
-Let me tell you what you need to know to experience this attraction on your next vacation.
+The first portion is a little dated, but the second portion kind of blows you away.
+So let me tell you what you need to know to experience this attraction on your next vacation.

 Below are the quick reference details for Living with the Land.